quantform/docs/source/index.html.md

 ## What this project is not

 The general purpose of quantform is to automate your long-term and short-term investments.
 It's not a high frequency trading solution, instead this project is focused to provide simple and useful tools with acceptable performance aspect.

+## Features

+Here is a list of general features:

+- Ability to execute strategies in paper mode, backtest mode and live mode.
+- Provide an access to user account and market data via streams.
+- Manage local store of orderbook, trades, balances and orders.
+- Dedicated command line tools with ability to execute user defined tasks.
+- Storage obligated to persist strategy state between multiple sessions.
+- Editor app designed for rendering measurements to debug and analyze strategy execution on the fly.
+- Standard library of basic technical analysis indicators.

 # Prerequisites